Our Guiding Principles

 Joanne Massaro is newly retired after working for the City of Boston for almost 20 years, most recently as the Commissioner of Public Works.

-Sheila Peterson is a the Chief Development Officer at Trinity Boston Foundation.
-Previously, Sheila was a strategic collaboration and philanthropy consultant and a VP of the State Street Foundation, where she managed strategic grant-making efforts, including support of NECAT.
+Sheila Peterson is Chief Development Officer at Trinity Boston Foundation.
+Previously, she was a strategic collaboration and philanthropy consultant and a VP of the State Street Foundation, where she managed strategic grant-making efforts, including support of NECAT.

-Michael Rothschild is a principal of Abbott Realty LLC and President of the Newmarket Business Association.
+Michael Rothschild is a principal of Abbott Investments and President of the Newmarket Business Association.

 Dan Scully is the President and CEO of Hotel California Tequila.
 His work, prior to the sprits business, was in such diverse fields as hotel management, media management, and consulting.